The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

 Finishing 5th last week in the World Burger Championships, there were things that we did right and things that went sideways.
-Now that the dust has settled here’s my top five lessons learned at the 2013 World Food Championships in Las Vegas.
+Now that the dust has settled here are my top five lessons learned at the 2013 World Food Championships in Las Vegas.

-Despite the touchy-feely backslapping and highfives, competition is the name of the game.
-When there’s tens of thousands of dollars on the line people are going to take things seriously.
-Trust me, your competition will be walking to the judge’s tent with beautiful, well thought out recipes, perfectly executed dishes, well plated; it’s up to you to rise to that level or get lost in the wash.
+Despite the touchy-feely backslapping and high-fives, competition is the name of the game.
+When there are tens of thousands of dollars on the line people are going to take things seriously.
+Trust me, your competition will be walking to the judge’s tent with beautiful, well-thought-out recipes, perfectly executed dishes, well-plated; it’s up to you to rise to that level or get lost in the wash.

 Top Five Lessons Learned at the World Food Championships

 There’s only room for ten in the final round, to be one of them you must compete within the rules of the competition, so know them before you go.
 Know how the judges score and build your entry around that criteria.
 Rules can (and will) change.